lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/01-Profile-content/README.md

 ### Find **good** pictures

 Prepare your profile image file before starting to code.
+For this exercise You can use your **profile picture from Facebook**, and save it in the images folder.

+For when you are working with your own images in the future, always follow these rules 👇

 **Always use hi-res images**
 **Always use hi-res images**